i2group/analyze/documentation/developer_essentials_example_ui.md

 Elsewhere in the user interface, the example adds commands that are named **Example command 1**, **Example command 2**, and **Example inserted command**.
 Depending on the current state of the application, the Intelligence Portal displays or hides these commands in different locations.

-**Parent topic:** <a href="developer_essentials_welcome.md" class="link" title="IBM i2 Analyze Developer Essentials contains tools, libraries, and examples that enable development and deployment of custom extensions to i2 Analyze.">IBM i2 Analyze Developer Essentials</a>
+**Parent topic:** <a href="developer_essentials_welcome.md" class="link" title="IBM i2 Analyze Developer Essentials contains tools, libraries, and examples that enable development and deployment of custom extensions to i2 Analyze.
+Developer Essentials also includes API documentation and guides to deploying the software and the example projects.">IBM i2 Analyze Developer Essentials</a>

 ------------------------------------------------------------------------